mgiuffrida/docs/app/1.0/docs/devguide/data-binding.md

 </dom-module>
 ```

-## Binding annotations {#property-binding}
+## Simple binding annotations {#property-binding}

-A binding annotation consists of a property name or subproperty name enclosed
+A simple binding annotation consists of a property name or subproperty name enclosed
 in curly brackets (`{{}}`) or square brackets (`[[]]`).

 *  Square brackets (`[[]]`) create _one-way bindings_.
 Data flow is